 - (a) In order to ensure integrity in written exam grading, Atlanta's John Marshall Law School uses an anonymous grading system.
-The Law School's Academic Code, which is contained in this Student Handbook, sets out the Law School's grading policy in Section 504 (f). - (b) Each semester the Assistant Registrar will assign students a four digit anonymous blind grade number.
+The Law School's Academic Code, which is contained in this Student Handbook, sets out the Law School's grading policy in Section 504 (f). - (b) Each semester the Assistant Registrar will assign students a four-digit anonymous grade number.
 The student's name or any other identifying characteristics should not appear on the work submitted for grading.
-Students must use their blind grade number for exams, midterms, and any other written graded assignment a professor may designate.
-For graded oral presentations, the applicable faculty member will send the students' oral presentation grades to the faculty coordinators or Registrar, who will then add the oral presentation grades to the students' blind grade number, in a manner that reasonably achieves the objectives of a confidential grading system for written assignments. - (c) Students are responsible for using the correct blind grade number that has been assigned to them for the current semester.
-If a student does not identify their exams, mid-terms, papers or other graded assignments with their correct blind grade number, the student may receive an 'F' for that exam, mid-term, paper, or other graded assignments.
+Students must use their anonymous grade number for exams, midterms, and any other written graded assignment a professor may designate.
+For graded oral presentations, the applicable faculty member will send the students" oral presentation grades to the faculty coordinators or Registrar, who will then add the oral presentation grades to the students" anonymous grade number, in a manner that reasonably achieves the objectives of a confidential grading system for written assignments. - (c) Students are responsible for using the correct anonymous grade number that has been assigned to them for the current semester.
+If a student does not identify their exams, mid-terms, papers or other graded assignments with their correct anonymous grade number, the student may receive an "F" for that exam, mid-term, paper, or other graded assignments.
 For a number of courses which a student takes in law school, your final grade in the course is based solely on your exam.
-Thus, it is extremely important that students use their correct blind grade number or they may receive an 'F' in the course for their final grade. - (d) Blind grade numbers assigned to students are unique to each student.
-It is incumbent upon the student to maintain the anonymous nature of the blind grade number.
-Students may not disclose their blind grade number to another student.
-Faculty and staff will treat blind grade numbers in a manner that ensures confidentiality during the grading process. - (e) Students are encouraged to obtain their blind grade number at the beginning of each semester.
-Students should obtain their blind grade number from the Assistant Registrar, located on the 7th floor in the 1422 building.
-I.D. is required to obtain your blind grade number. - (f) Willfully obtaining or disclosing another student's anonymous number or in any way compromising the integrity of the anonymous grading system is a violation of the Code of Student Responsibility.
+Thus, it is extremely important that students use their correct anonymous grade number or they may receive an "F" in the course for their final grade. - (d) Anonymous grade numbers assigned to students are unique to each student.
+It is incumbent upon the student to maintain the secret nature of the anonymous grade number.
+Students may not disclose their anonymous grade number to another student.
+Faculty and staff will treat anonymous grade numbers in a manner that ensures confidentiality during the grading process. - (e) Students obtain their anonymous grade number at the beginning of each semester through an email sent to their official school email account. - (f) Willfully obtaining or disclosing another student's anonymous number or in any way compromising the integrity of the anonymous grading system is a violation of the Code of Student Responsibility.

-ATLANTA'S JOHN MARSHALL LAW SCHOOL DRUG FREE CAMPUS POLICY
+ATLANTA"S JOHN MARSHALL LAW SCHOOL DRUG FREE CAMPUS POLICY